New model structures for Algebraic Quantum Field Theory

 Nevertheless, as briefly commented in the introduction, our techniques could be adapted for homotopy coherent algebraic quantum field theories as well, leading to parallel results.
-The importance of this generalization is that it is possible to replicate our homotopical results in more general contexts, for instance allowing chain-complexes over a general base ring $\mathsf{R}$, some flavour of spectra, etc. \end{rem}
+The importance of this generalization is that it is possible to replicate our homotopical results in more general contexts, for instance allowing complexes over a general base ring $\mathsf{R}$ such as $\mathbb{k}\llbracket\hbar\rrbracket$, some flavour of spectra, etc. \end{rem}